 New Student Advisement & Course Registration

-Welcome new students, from the Academic Advising Office.
+Welcome new students, from the academic advising office.
 Congratulations on your admission to SUNY Plattsburgh.
 As a new student we know that one of your first questions is, “How do I get registered for my courses?”
 We are committed to ensuring you have a full schedule to start the semester right.

 Getting Registered For Classes

-New students who paid deposits in late July and August are advised by the chair of their department or director of their special program.
-Use the list below and contact your department chair to create a schedule and register for classes.
+First-year students who paid deposits in late July and August should contact the chair of their department or director of their special program for advising and course registration.
+For contact information, see: Chairs and Department Contacts.

 Adjusting Your Schedule

-New Student (Domestic & International) Virtual Course Registration Session — August 23, 9:30 a.m.
+New Student (Domestic & International) Virtual Course Registration Session — August 29, 10 a.m.

-- Session starts 9:30 a.m. promptly.
+- Session starts at 10 a.m. promptly; join using your computer or laptop.
 Includes welcome, brief registration instructions, and ample time to make schedule changes.